-The Mayor should use their powers and influence to ensure planning policies in the area are fully aligned with national carbon reduction targets and carbon budgets - including requiring new housing to be zero carbon.
+The Mayor should use the London Plan to ensure planning policies in the area are fully aligned with national carbon reduction targets and carbon budgets - including requiring new housing to be zero carbon.
+This should include requiring high energy efficiency standards to be applied to all new housing developments, with clear guidance issued to builders to go beyond current building regulations.